proofzero/rollupid/docs/guides/setup-with-supabase.md

 # Overview

-Rollup implements the Keycloak interface for authentication and authorization with Supabase.
+As of April 2023, Supabase does not support [the OIDC standard](https://openid.net/developers/specs/) as a form of authentication.
+As a workaround, Rollup repurposes their Keycloak plugin to achieve the same effect.

 This involves multiple redirects:

 ```mermaid
 sequenceDiagram